Australian Jobs 2021

-Education and Training is one of Australia’s largest employing industries and includes teaching occupations across all levels of schools, as well as University Lecturers and Tutors.
-Around 71% of the workforce is female, the second highest percentage for any industry within Australia.
-Part-time work is also relatively common (around 40% of jobs).
+Education and Training is one of Australia’s largest employing industries, and includes teaching occupations across all levels of schools, as well as University Lecturers and Tutors.
+Around 72% of the workforce is female, the second highest percentage for any industry within Australia.
+Part-time work is also relatively common (around 40% of workers).

-Most people who work in Education and Training have post-school qualifications, with almost two-thirds of workers holding a bachelor degree or higher (the highest of any industry).
+Most people who work in Education and Training have post-school qualifications, with more than two-thirds of workers holding a bachelor degree or higher (the highest of any industry).
 Reflecting the time taken to gain these qualifications, only 9% of this workforce is aged 15 to 24 years old.
-While most jobs need a university degree, lower skilled jobs like Education Aides can provide an employment pathway.
+While most jobs need a university degree, lower skilled jobs like Education Aides can provide an employment pathway to enter the industry.

-In addition, a relatively large share of workers are aged 55 years or older (22%), which suggests retirements will create employment opportunities in this industry over the next decade.
+In addition, a relatively large share of workers is aged 55 years or older (23%), which suggests retirements will create employment opportunities in this industry over the next decade.

 Sources: ABS, Labour Force (seasonally adjusted and annual averages of original data); ABS, Characteristics of Employment; ABS, Education and Work.